sellmenn/Knights-Tour/readme.md

 # HOW TO RUN
 1. Ensure all modules in requirements.txt have been installed.
 Simply use 'pip3 install -r requirements.txt' in your terminal.
 2. Command line argument usage: python3 analyse.py open/closed length
-3. Alternatively, click run and provide input in terminal.
+3. Alternatively, enter 'python3 analyse.py' and follow terminal prompts.

 ##### Results
 - The program will create an empty directory 'Results' if it does not already exist.
 - Solutions are sorted into individual '.txt' files (**Open_01.txt** for solutions stemming from coordinate (0,1))
 - Data is summarised in a separate csv file (**Open_KT.csv** or **Closed_KT.csv**).
 Both are contained in the 'Results' directory.

+##### Further Configuration
-- The global variable "MAX" in analyse.py can be varied to adjust the depth of search for each starting coordinate.
+- The global variable 'MAX' in analyse.py can be varied to adjust the depth of search for each starting coordinate.
 The default setting of 500000 results in an approximate run-time of 330 seconds.
+- The global variable 'H_PROB' in analyse.py can be varied between 0 and 1 to adjust the conformity to Warnsdorff’s Rule.

 ---